 The vices were clearly successful (and well built), since the frequently turn up for sale on ebay UK in working condition today.
 An early model is shown above (note that the vice runs on parallel cast ‘sliders’ rather than the round steel guides in later vices from Record et al. Note also the unconventional (for the UK) spelling of ‘vise’ – no doubt to contrast this range with his older range of vices.

-There are a number of references to Parkys in books aimed at headmasters and teachers – perhaps their adoption in classrooms helps explain why there are so many around.
-Mind you they also had a decent production run – the distinctive design shown above, with the unadorned front jaw and cast steel sliders, was made at least until 1930 (more on that later).
+There are a number of references to Parky vices in books aimed at headmasters and teachers, and perhaps their adoption in classrooms helps explain why there are so many still around.
+Mind you, they also had a decent production run: the distinctive design shown above, with the unadorned front jaw and cast steel sliders, was made at least until 1930 (more on that later).

 Here are some youths enjoying their Parky vices at a school in Ireland (1907) where 10 were installed

-We know the Parkinson perfect instantaneous grip was made from 1884/5 onwards, the earliest picture I can find of the woodworkers’ model is from the Charles Nurse 1891 catalogue1)available, with other catalogues, from taths.org if you sign up as a paying member, and it shows a design I have not seen elsewhere:
+We know the Parkinson perfect instantaneous grip was made from 1884/5 onwards, the earliest picture I can find of the woodworkers’ model is from the Charles Nurse 1891 catalogue1)this catalogue is available – along with other catalogues – from taths.org if you sign up as a paying member, and it shows a design I have not seen elsewhere:

 … this appears to be the very first model (1885 onwards).